Keep your 10%.

 You can avoid the early withdrawal penalty by waiting until at least age 59 1/2 to start taking distributions from your IRA.
 Once you turn age 59 1/2, you can withdraw any amount from your IRA without having to pay the 10% penalty.
-However, regular income tax will still be due on each IRA withdrawal.
+However, regular income tax will still be due on each IRA distribution.
+You can continue to defer paying income tax on the funds in your IRA until you withdraw the money from the account.
 Traditional IRA distributions are not required until after age 72.

 An IRA withdrawal for medical expenses

 You may not need to pay the 10% penalty on an early IRA withdrawal if you use the money for major health care costs.
 IRA distributions used to pay for medical expenses that are not reimbursed by health insurance and exceed 10% of your adjusted gross income are not subject to the early withdrawal penalty.
 To find out the maximum amount you could withdraw from your IRA without penalty, add up the amount you paid for unreimbursed medical expenses in the year you took the distribution and subtract 10% of your adjusted gross income for the same year.
 You don’t have to itemize your taxes to take advantage of the penalty exception for medical costs.

 An IRA withdrawal to pay for health insurance

 Unemployed individuals may be able to take early IRA withdrawals without penalty to cover the cost of health insurance premiums.
 If you lose your job and collect unemployment compensation for 12 consecutive weeks, you can take penalty-free IRA distributions if you use the money to pay for health insurance for you, your spouse or dependents.
 To qualify for this penalty exception, you must take the distribution in the year you received the unemployment compensation or the following year, and before you have been re-employed for 60 days or more.

 An IRA withdrawal for college costs